It is estimated that 8 to 16% of the population worldwide suffer from CKD.

 Defined by the level of the kidney function (glomerular filtration rate, GFR), there

-(ESKD) or end-stage renal disease (ESRD).
-At this point, your have only about 10
+end-stage renal disease (ESRD).
+At this point, you have only about 10-15% of your kidney

 By definition CKD starts at a eGFR <60ml/min/1.73m2 - G 3.
 Most patients may not